Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Meritocracy: leader cap level +0 from +1
  * Fanatical Purifier: 23% ship fire rate from 33%
+ * Masterful Crafters: +1.0 Mechanical Engineering from +1.1 and now cost 7 minerals in maintenance from 6

 ### Boosts
  * Philosopher King: +3% to unity and research
  * Barbaric Despoilers: +5% to ship speed
  * Free Haven: +20% pop growth from immigration from 15% and 60% immigration pull from 50%
- * Environmentalist: -25% consumer goods consumption from -20%
  * Cutthroat Politics: +2 decryption bonus from +1
- * Idyllic Bloom: Building energy upkeep 15 from 20 and energy cost 1125 from 1500

 ## Hive Mind Civics